opticdev/demo/README.md

 ## Visualize changes
 Optic can let you visualize changes between two versions of an API spec.

 Let's make a change to the todo API specification.
-For instance you could replace `in: path` by `in: query` line 10 in `todo-api.yaml`.
+For instance you could set the limit parameter to required: change `required: false` for `required: true` line 13 of `todo-api.yaml`.

 Then run optic diff.
 The `--web` flag lets Optic open the diff view in your browser:
 ```